 In addition, you could set up a retirement account specially designed for independent workers and small businesses that could potentially let you save even more money, like a SEP IRA, a SIMPLE IRA, or a self-employed 401(k).
 Even if you can’t imagine scraping off 15% of your income for retirement savings at the moment, putting away a little bit now and gradually ramping up to 15% can be extremely worthwhile.

 This is a really key point.
-After paying as much as 35% or more of income in taxes, contributing to a retirement account that offers a tax deduction could be a way to solve two problems at once: a lower tax bill and federal income tax-free growth on contributions.
+Contributing to a retirement account that offers a tax deduction could be a way to solve 2 problems at once: a lower tax bill and federal income tax-free growth on contributions.

 Read Viewpoints on Fidelity.com: No 401(k)?
 How to save for retirement

 Crossing your fingers and hoping for the best isn’t a great strategy when it comes to your health or your finances.
 On the other hand, buying insurance can be expensive.

 If you’re enrolled in an eligible high-deductible health plan, a health savings account (HSA) may be part of the solution.
 As a freelancer, you don’t get a company match for your retirement savings like full-time employees do, so an HSA could be a good place for you to save for the long term.